All Episodes

 It was great to be with the people there this week.

-I I think it could be handled a lot better and and more differently.
+I think it could be handled a lot better and more differently.

-Look, maybe I'm biased because I I did the debate one-on-one debate with Newsom and Governor DeSantis.
+Look, maybe I'm biased because I did the debate one-on-one debate with Newsome and Governor DeSantis.

-Is at the end of the day, I kept saying I want to let this debate breathe and take on a life of its own.
+The clock monitoring drives me up a wall, even though I did some of it during the debate I was moderating last week, is at the end of the day, I kept saying, I want to let this debate breathe and take on a life of its own.

 That takes a little bit of cooperation between the people debating to make that happen.